 The decision was logical for the conservative mindset of von Braun and his Paperclippers.
 The erratic behavior of Ham's Redstone had shocked them, and they couldn't conceive of putting a man on the next shot after Ham's narrow escape -- it just wasn't done.
 In addition, unlike the Soviet space program, NASA worked in the full glare of publicity, if a disaster occurred the world would see it happen, and so NASA headquarters had no inclination to question von Braun's judgement.
 However, the competitive spirit was very strong at NASA and there was considerable resentment over the delay.

 * An empty Redstone-Mercury was launched on 24 March and the mission went flawlessly.
-The US was now ready to launch a man into space, but the Soviets were already moving towards their manned flight and were on the inside track.
+The US was now ready to launch a man into space, but the Soviets were already moving towards their crewed flight and were on the inside track.
 For the moment, however, they were suffering a few more setbacks.

 A Vostok 1K designated "Korabl Sputnik 3" AKA "Sputnik 6" had been launched on 1 December 1960, carrying two Soviet "space mutts" named "Pchelka (Little Bee)" and "Mushka (Little Fly)".
 They spent a day in orbit, but the retrorocket cut off early and the capsule began to fall to Earth on a path that would take it outside of the USSR.
 It was ordered to self-destruct, killing its passengers.
 The Soviets publicly announced that the retrofire sequence had caused the sharik to enter too steeply and that it had consequently burned up.